HAKE & LEEKS

 2. Season the fillets with salt and then add to the pan skin side down.
 Cook for 3-4 minutes in the hot pan nudging loose after a minute or so to ensure the skin does not stick.
 In the last minute of the skin-side-down cooking, add a knob of butter to the pan.
 This will help the skin to really crisp up.
 Flip the fillets and cook for a further 2 minutes.

 To serve, place a large nest of the leeks in the centre of your plate before topping with the Hake fillet.
-Spoon the sauce around the leeks - ensuring not to get any on the crispy fish skin!
-Add a small spoonful each of roughly chopped hazelnuts and capers and a sprinkling of chopped parsley.
+Next, spoon the sauce around the leeks – ensuring not to get any on the crispy fish skin!
+To finish, add a small spoonful each of roughly chopped hazelnuts and capers and a sprinkling of chopped parsley.
 Serve immediately and enjoy.